Humanitarian Trips Abroad

 Humanitarian aid is often thought of within the context of an immediate response to a crisis, such as a natural disaster; however, there’s a long-term approach to humanitarian work that plays a powerful role in building stronger communities.
 By choosing to support a volunteer abroad project that has a focus on sustainability, you can help address the root issues that impact welfare and happiness of people.
 This is why you should look for volunteer abroad projects that improve access to education, healthcare, basic human needs and physiological development.
 Be mindful that when you are volunteering abroad on these projects, your actions are part of a larger picture, so even what may seem like small actions and activities add up to have a worthwhile impact.

 You can give back as a medical volunteer, support an NGO Support project, or focus your efforts on Community Development - either way you’ll be working on projects that have the wellbeing of people and their communities at the core.
-You can take humanitarian trips to Africa, Asia, Europe, South America and Central America, or the Pacific, and by choosing to be a humanitarian volunteer, you’ll be participating in a unique and meaningful travel experience.
+You can take humanitarian trips to Africa, Asia, Europe, South America and Central America, or the Caribbean and Pacific, and by choosing to be a humanitarian volunteer, you’ll be participating in a unique and meaningful travel experience.
 So align your passion and skills with these recommended humanitarian trips:

 - Explore Medical and Healthcare projects